 The Hanover-Horton Elementary (HHE) understands that parents play a critical role in the education of their child.
-In order for every student to realize their full potential, a partnership must be formed between the school, home, and community.
+In order for every student to realize their full potential, we form a partnership between the school, home, and community.
 This plan is a tool to assist with the development of that partnership.